 Evangelion takes an unforgiving, almost cynical look at the common and widespread premise of many mecha shows - various circumstances forcing teenagers to pilot giant robots in deadly battles.
 While this wasn't exactly unique at the time, the show deservedly became a classic with its masterful direction and great depth, when exploring the psychology of its cast.

-12 years later, TTGL came out,
+12 years later, TTGL came out, and it was nothing

 The two are masterpieces created by Gainax, Good art, Good characters, Good world construction, etc

 The only similarity is the mecha.
 I'd mostly recommend this if you want a complete tonal shift.
 In many ways, this anime is the anti-Evangelion, foregoing the introspection and despair of humanity's collective fate that Eva presents for a spectacle of the highest order.
 Gurren Lagann is both mindless and thought-provoking, with a core message that power comes from within, championing the indomitable spirit of the spiral races xD.

 In many ways, Gurren Lagann was a response to NGE.
 Both similar in how they influenced the industry and a genre into something else; one was a psychoanalytical work on the human condition and the other was a character study on what it means to do the right thing!
 Watch them!

 EVA is an epic show and you need to watch it